 Melcor's depth of experience in the real estate industry provides a competitive advantage.
-Our business model is focused on sustainable returns over a longer-term horizon.
+Our business model is focused on sustainable returns over the long-term.

 Specialized Skill and Knowledge

 Melcor employs management and administrative personnel to manage our business.
 We use third-party contractors to carry out development and construction activities (such as planning, design, engineering, architecture, utilities servicing).